 Meagher’s recent teaching and research focuses on interdisciplinary connections in three areas: 1) philosophy and the city; 2) feminist theory and women and development in the global South; 3) university social responsibility and civic engagement.
 What integrates these studies is a focus on ethics, public policy and social justice.

-In her work away from the University, Dr. Meagher also has focused on public policy and social justice issues.
-From 1999-2001, she worked as Director of Education at The Union Institute's Office for Social Responsibility in Washington, DC, an academically based public policy center.
+From 1999-2001, Meagher worked as Director of Education at The Union Institute's Office for Social Responsibility in Washington, DC, an academically based public policy center.
 There she worked on issues concerning university social responsibility, nonprofit organizations and democratic values, and women's issues.
-Dr. Meagher has been very active in the Scranton community, serving as the founding president of Mulberry Central Neighborhood Development Corporation, a nonprofit organization dedicated to coordinating services and development activities in the city's hill section.
+From 1989-2014 (on leave 1999-2001), Meagher was a faculty member at the University of Scranton in Scranton, PA; she served as a professor of philosophy and also served as founding chair of the Department of Latin American Studies and Women’s Studies.
+Meagher was active in the Scranton community, serving as the founding president of Mulberry Central Neighborhood Development Corporation, a nonprofit organization dedicated to coordinating services and development activities in the city's hill section.

-An experienced faculty development consultant, Meagher regularly offers workshops on: 1) infusing sustainability into the curriculum; 2) public philosophy; 3) civic engagement; 4) the utilization of performance for civic education.
+An experienced faculty development consultant, Meagher has offered workshops on: 1) infusing sustainability into the curriculum; 2) public philosophy; 3) civic engagement; 4) the utilization of performance methodologies for civic education.

-The content of this site is the responsibility of Sharon M. Meagher and does not necessarily represent the views of The University of Scranton.
+The content of this site is the responsibility of Sharon M. Meagher and does not necessarily represent the views of Marymount Manhattan College.